 Connect your iPhone or iPad to your computer with a lightning cable and it will become selectable when you add a new screen share slide.
 This is a handy way to quickly give a demo or show content that's on your phone.
-You can also use third-party services such as Airserver, which allow you to mirror your devices and work great with mmhmm for Windows.
 To learn more about mirroring your device, click here.

 Using shortcuts keeps you focused on presenting, not on navigating the interface.
 Click here for a full list of interface shortcuts.